kingjotaro/123/README.md

 4. **Create .env file with MONGO_URI:**

-   Create a `.env` file with your `MONGO_URI` to connect to your data on the backend repository.
+   Create a `.env` file with your `MONGO_URI` to connect to your data on the backend repository root.

 5. **Execute Turbo Dev:**